sonata-project/SonataAdminBundle/Resources/doc/reference/routing.rst

     }

-If no ``baseRouteName`` is defined then the Admin will pick on for you built on following format : 'admin_vendor_bundlename_entityname_action'.
-If the Admin fails to find the best baseRouteName then the an ``RuntimeException`` will be throw.
+If no ``baseRouteName`` is defined then the Admin will pick on for you, built on following format : 'admin_vendor_bundlename_entityname_action'.
+If the Admin fails to find the best baseRouteName then a ``RuntimeException`` will be throw.

 The same goes for the ``baseRoutePattern``.